Don't Label Me "Undateable"

 There are limited resources for people with disabilities when it comes to dating and relationships, including sexual and reproductive health.
-While all disabilities are unique, we also have a common understanding of what it’s like to navigate the world as a person with a disability.
+While all disabilities are unique, we also have a common understanding of what it’s like to navigate the world as a disabled person.
 To me, it's glaringly problematic that supports for us are absent, or buried under paperwork and abandoned websites.

 The unfortunate result of this, of people automatically putting you in the “undateable” category because of your bodily difference, is that you may start believing it yourself.
 If you’re like me, you might begin to internalize the negative expectations that some doctors, teachers, parents, and others project onto you.
 I’m not going to lie - undoing that internalized ableism and recognizing your own ability to find love is difficult; but for me, that confidence was necessary.

 Finding someone who doesn’t instantly write you off is like searching for the Holy Grail.
-Even on dating sites geared specifically toward people with disabilities, that baggage from always being told we were less than our abled peers clouds our relationships with each other.
+Even on dating sites geared specifically toward disabled people, that baggage from always being told we were less than our abled peers clouds our relationships with each other.
 That baggage is so heavy that it even follows you long after you enter a relationship.

 But I took charge of my love life.
 I recognized those negative thoughts that told me no one would find me desirable; I let them pass through me, and pressed on steadfastly.
-I made dating profiles, I chatted with tons of guys – many who fell off the face of the earth when they realized how disabled I was.
+I made dating profiles, I chatted with tons of guys – many who fell off the face of the earth when they realized the extent of my disability.
 I wasn’t a model who just happened to sit down a lot.
 I need specific medical care, help with bathroom stuff, assistance dressing, eating, and keeping my airway open.
 I sit sideways from scoliosis and have frequent back pain.
 My limbs are contracted, so I have limited range of motion.

 People found me physically attractive all the time (because I am gorgeous and photograph damn well), but they didn’t want to “deal” with the other stuff.
 I could write a book about all the creepy, negative e-mails I’ve received while dating – everything from first messages of “hi, can you have sex?” or “will you let me take care of you?” to “Sorry, I’m not interested.
 You should go on a dating site for your kind.”
 If you are disabled and just venturing into the online dating world, expect this - a lot.
 Or expect a low response rate; honestly, I prefer that to the skeevy messages.

-At this point, you may be wondering how I found my boyfriend, since I’ve painted online dating as a barren hellscape.
-The truth is, he found me when I wasn’t looking.
+At this point, you may be wondering how I found my partner, since I’ve painted online dating as a barren hellscape.
+The truth is, they found me when I wasn’t looking.
 After two failed, long-term relationships and a slew of terrible dates following, I was ready for a break.
 I needed to find my inner peace I knew was there, that I owned.
-I hate that my relationships held such power over me, emotionally; so I made an effort to stop searching and focus on my mental health.
-“It's hard to find love if you don’t love yourself” always seemed like a cheesy, dismissive quote, but it wasn’t until I lost myself that I realized how true it is.
+I hate that my relationships held such power over me, emotionally; so I made an effort to stop searching and focus on my mental health and self care.

-One afternoon, a guy from a dating site sent me a message after recognizing me in a Twitter chat about tabletop gaming.
+One afternoon, someone from a dating site sent me a message after recognizing me in a Twitter chat about tabletop gaming.
 Two weeks go by, and we have our first date.
 Fast-forward two years later, and here we are in a healthy relationship based on mutual respect, honesty, support, and understanding.
-My disability is an integral part of my identity, and he accepts and loves that about me, as I accept and love him.
+My disability is an integral part of my identity, and they accept and love that about me, as I accept and love them.